Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Introduction

 Prompt optimization creates a distinct attack surface: iterative updates guided by external signals (e.g., reward models, scalar scores, or natural-language critiques) can propagate small corruptions across steps.
 Because the loop is open-ended and often decoupled from deployment safeguards, mis-specified or adversarial feedback can silently steer the system prompt toward unsafe behavior.
-In practice, vendors may batch optimization over customer traffic or third-party metrics, exposing the pipeline to poisoning even when model weights remain untouched.
-Treating safety as a first-class objective during optimization not only at inference time is therefore imperative and demands further investigation.
+In practice, vendors may execute batch optimization over customer traffic or third-party metrics, exposing the pipeline to poisoning even when model weights remain untouched.
+It is therefore imperative to treat safety as a first-class objective during optimization instead of relying solely on inference-time monitoring.
+This direction demands further investigation.
+We provide concrete examples of how system prompts evolve under these attack and defense settings in \cref{fig:sysmsg-optimization}.